Downloads:

 If you have difficulty accessing the information in this document, contact the TPWD Inland Fisheries Division for assistance.

-Prepared by Natalie Goldstrohm and Michael Homer Jr.
+Prepared by Michael Homer Jr. and Thomas Johnson

 Inland Fisheries Division – Abilene District

-Fish populations in Hubbard Creek Reservoir were surveyed by electrofishing in 2017 and 2019 and by low-frequency electrofishing, tandem hoop netting, and trap netting in 2019.
-Historical data are presented with the 2016-2020 data for comparison.
+Fish populations in Hubbard Creek Reservoir were surveyed by electrofishing in 2021 and 2023, gill netting and jug lining in 2021, and trap netting in 2023.
+An access creel survey was conducted from June 2020 – May 2021.
+Historical data are presented with the 2020-2024 data for comparison.
 This report summarizes the results of the surveys and contains a management plan for the reservoir based on those findings.

 Reservoir Description

 Hubbard Creek Reservoir is a 15,250-acre impoundment constructed in 1962 on Sandy Creek and Hubbard Creek, in the Brazos River Basin.
 The reservoir is used for municipal water supply, flood control, and recreation.
 The reservoir is controlled by the West Central Texas Municipal Water District and has a history of extreme water level fluctuations.
-Hubbard Creek was nearly full in 2008 but dropped to record low water level in May 2015 before refilling in 2016.
-Fish habitat consisted of hydrilla, flooded terrestrial vegetation, pondweed, standing timber, common button bush, cattail, and salt cedar.
-As of April 2016, all boat ramps were useable.
-Bank-fishing access was limited to the boat ramp areas as well as near the U.S. Highway 180 Bridge.
+From 2019-2021, the water level fluctuated between full capacity and about 3 ft. below conservation pool elevation but has steadily declined to nearly 12 ft. low by May 2024.
+Fish habitat consisted of dead terrestrial vegetation, pondweed, standing timber, common button bush, cattail, and salt cedar.
+Hydrilla coverage declined rapidly during the survey period, and sparse coverage was observed by summer 2023.
+All ramps except for Peeler Park were open during the entire survey period.

 Management History

 Important sport fish include Largemouth Bass, White Bass, White Crappie, and catfishes.
 Sport fishes are regulated by statewide harvest regulations.
 Threadfin Shad were introduced in 1984.
-Channel Catfish were introduced in 1970 and Blue Catfish were stocked in 2016.
-Florida Largemouth Bass were introduced in 1979 and they were last stocked in 2020.
+Channel Catfish were introduced in 1970 and Blue Catfish were stocked in 2016 and 2021.
+Florida Largemouth Bass were introduced in 1979, and they were last stocked in 2020.

 Fish Community